Zinc: Occurrence

-Zinc makes up about 75 ppm (0.0075%) of Earth's crust, making it the 24th most abundant element.
-Typical background concentrations of zinc do not exceed 1 μg/m3 in the atmosphere; 300 mg/kg in soil; 100 mg/kg in vegetation; 20 μg/L in freshwater and 5 μg/L in seawater.
-The element is normally found in association with other base metals such as copper and lead in ores.
-Zinc is a chalcophile, meaning the element is more likely to be found in minerals together with sulfur and other heavy chalcogens, rather than with the light chalcogen oxygen or with non-chalcogen electronegative elements such as the halogens.
-Sulfides formed as the crust solidified under the reducing conditions of the early Earth's atmosphere.
-Sphalerite, which is a form of zinc sulfide, is the most heavily mined zinc-containing ore because its concentrate contains 60–62% zinc.
+Zinc makes up about 70 ppm (0.007%) of Earth's crust in mass, making it the 24th-most abundant crustal element.
+It also makes up 312 ppm of the Solar System, where it is the 22nd most abundant element.
+Typical background concentrations of zinc do not exceed: 1 μg/m3 in atmosphere, 300 mg/kg in soil, 100 mg/kg in vegetation, 20 μg/L in freshwater, and 5 μg/L in seawater.
+The element is normally found in association with other base metals such as copper and lead in the form of ores.
+Zinc is a chalcophile, meaning the element is more likely to be found associated with sulfur and other heavy chalcogens, rather than with the light chalcogen oxygen or with non-chalcogen electronegative elements such as the halogens.
+Sulfides formed as the crust solidified under the highly reducing conditions of the young Earth's atmosphere.
+Sphalerite, a crystalline form of zinc sulfide, is the most heavily mined zinc-containing ore as it contains 60–62% zinc by mass.

 Other source minerals for zinc include smithsonite (zinc carbonate), hemimorphite (zinc silicate), wurtzite (another zinc sulfide), and sometimes hydrozincite (basic zinc carbonate).
-With the exception of wurtzite, all these other minerals were formed by weathering of the primordial zinc sulfides.
+With the exception of wurtzite, all the other minerals were formed by weathering of the primordial zinc sulfides.

-Identified world zinc resources total about 1.9–2.8 billion tonnes.
-Large deposits are in Australia, Canada and the United States, with the largest reserves in Iran.
-The most recent estimate of reserve base for zinc (meets specified minimum physical criteria related to current mining and production practices) was made in 2009 and calculated to be roughly 480 Mt.
-Zinc reserves, on the other hand, are geologically identified ore bodies whose suitability for recovery is economically based (location, grade, quality, and quantity) at the time of determination.
-Since exploration and mine development is an ongoing process, the amount of zinc reserves is not a fixed number and sustainability of zinc ore supplies cannot be judged by simply extrapolating the combined mine life of today's zinc mines.
-This concept is well supported by data from the United States Geological Survey (USGS), which illustrates that although refined zinc production increased 80% between 1990 and 2010, the reserve lifetime for zinc has remained unchanged.
-About 346 million tonnes have been extracted throughout history to 2002, and scholars have estimated that about 109–305 million tonnes are in use.
+Currently identified zinc resources across the globe total 1.9–2.8 billion tonnes.
+Large deposits are in Australia, China, Canada, and the United States, with the largest potential reserves in Iran.
+The most recent estimate of reserve base for zinc (meets specified minimum physical criteria related to current mining and production practices) was made in 2009 and was calculated to be roughly 480 Mt.
+Zinc reserves, on the other hand, are geologically identified ore bodies whose suitability for recovery is economically practical (based on variables such as location, grade, quality, and quantity) at the time of determination.
+Since exploration and mine development is an ongoing process, the amount and number of zinc reserves is not a fixed number, and sustainability of zinc ore supplies cannot be judged by simply extrapolating the combined mine life of today's zinc mines.
+This concept is well supported by data from the United States Geological Survey (USGS), which illustrates that although refined zinc production increased 80% between 1990 and 2010, the reserve lifetime for zinc has remained unchanged, through the discovery of additional zinc deposits.
+About 346 million tonnes have been extracted throughout history up to 2002, and scholars have estimated that about 109–305 million tonnes are presently in use.